pyrysj/pyrysj/README.md

 # Hi

 I am Pyry (formerly Rasmus), I am a first year student at the University of Helsinki, studying mathemathics.
+I want to pursue a career in machine learning.

 - 👋 Hi, I’m @pyrysj
-- 👀 I’m interested in ...
+- 👀 I’m interested in machine learning, fun small coding projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...